Wake-up-Freeman/OLD-ODISEO/docs/learn/README.md

 :class: sd-width-auto sd-animate-grow50-rot20 sd-pb-2
 ```
 **What is Luna?**
-Learn how Luna helps stabilize the price of Terra.
+Learn how Luna helps stabilize the price of Daodiseo.
 :::

 :::{grid-item-card}